farhang74/fun_stuff/times_table_cardioid/README.md

 plot_one_frame(40)
 `

-or you can plot an infinite animation
+or you can plot an infinite animation with different multiplication factors